Eye Care and Glasses in North Austin, Texas

 Without further ado, let’s explore the different lens types below:

 Single vision lenses are ideal for those with myopia, presbyopia, and astigmatism.
-Nowadays, lenses are digitally surfaced— meaning that the eye doctor, Dr. Provost, will take specific measurements to optimize your lenses for your unique visual needs.
+Nowadays, lenses are digitally surfaced— meaning that the eye doctor, Our optometric team, will take specific measurements to optimize your lenses for your unique visual needs.
 Compare this to having your suit customized and tailored according to your measurements versus buying a suit off the rack.
 The obvious choice is clear!

 Goodbye bifocals and hello progressives!
 Progressive lenses are an amazing piece of engineering, as they allow multiple vision fields to be incorporated into a single lens.
 That is, you see clearly both near and far and seamlessly transition at distances in between.
 Unlike bifocals, these lenses don’t have a line separating near and distance prescriptions — progressive lenses blend the prescriptions.
 This increases comfort and is an obvious choice for those who switch from activity to activity— such as driving to reading something close up.
 Furthermore, these lenses provide a sleek, sharp and youthful appearance.